Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 Pumhouse Basin (11,185')

-The Aqueduct Trailhead is just north of Berthoud Pass on Highway 40.
+The Berthoud Pass Ditch Trailhead is just north of Berthoud Pass on Highway 40.
 Driving north from the pass, the entrance is on the left at 0.3 miles from the top of the pass.
-[39.8026, -105.7772] There is a parking pull out on the right after the Aqueduct.
-After a large snow storm the pull out is probably not plowed.
+[39.8026, -105.7772] There is a parking pull out on the right after the Ditch.
+After a large snow storm the pull out may not be plowed.

 + MAPS & PICTURES